ChainSafe/ChainBridge/docs/local.md

 ## On-Chain Setup (Substrate)

-### Add Relayer
+### Registering Relayers

-We need to register the account of the relayer on substrate (cb-sol-cli deploys contracts with the 5 test keys preloaded).
+First we need to register the account of the relayer on substrate (cb-sol-cli deploys contracts with the 5 test keys preloaded).

 Select the `Sudo` tab in the PolkadotJS UI.
 Choose the `addRelayer` method of `chainBridge`, and select Alice as the relayer.